allenai/allennlp/tutorials/tagger/README.md

    and returns the `Instance` containing those fields.

 2. `_read` takes the path to an input file and returns an `Iterator` of `Instance`s.
-   Most of the work here will be done by calling `text_to_instance`.
+   (It will probably delegate most of its work to `text_to_instance`.)

 ### Constructing a `DatasetReader`

-Usually a `DatasetReader` will need to have a `dict` of `TokenIndexer`s that specify how to convert text tokens into indices.
+Usually a `DatasetReader` will need to have a `dict` of `TokenIndexer`s that specify how you want to convert text tokens into indices.
 For instance, you will usually have a `SingleIdTokenIndexer` which maps each word to a unique ID, and you might also (or instead) have a `TokenCharactersIndexer`, which maps each word to a sequence of indices corresponding to its characters.

-In this case we'll only ever want to use word IDs, but as good practice we'll allow users to pass in an alternate set of token indexers if they so desire:
+In this case we'll only use word IDs, but as good practice we'll allow users to pass in an alternate set of token indexers if they so desire:

 ```python